Kerollmops/heed-perfs-put-reserved/README.md

 So, I was thinking about avoiding those possible multiple allocations of `Vec`s and `memcpy` calls from the source to the LMDB page and directly serializing the RoaringBitmap into the LMDB page allocation.
 I tried to do so in this code example, and I am astonished about the results: they are worse!

 Can you help me understand why?
 I tried debugging the assembly, but I am not the best.
 It seems related to the available size assumptions that the code is no longer able to validate.
+I linked the flamegraphs in the _flamegraphs_ folder.

 ![Profile screenshot of the codec vs the put-reserved-uninit-into-slice versions](assets/profiler-screenshot.png)